riff-lang/site/src/doc.md

 Riff also allows the use/access of uninitialized variables.
 When an uninitialized variable is used, Riff reserves the variable with global scope and initializes it to `null`.
-Depending on the context, the variable may also be initialized to `0` or an empty array.
+Depending on the context, the variable may also be initialized to `0` or an empty table.
 Riff does not allow uninitialized variables to be called as functions^[Unless someone else has a really good idea how to handle that].